Bali City Travel Guide: Best Time, Places & Experiences

 4. Etiquette Tips

-• Use the Right Hand: When giving or receiving something, use your right hand as a sign of respect.
+Use the Right Hand: When giving or receiving something, use your right hand as a sign of respect.
+This applies especially in markets, ceremonies, and when interacting with elders.

-• Polite Greetings: A slight bow with palms together is a traditional Balinese greeting.
+Polite Greetings: A slight bow with palms together is a traditional Balinese greeting.
+Known as salam, this gesture shows warmth and respect and locals appreciate when visitors try it.

 Accommodation Options in Bali City